 As youngsters develop into their permanent teeth, First Phase Orthodontic Treatment gently moves their teeth into their proper places.
-Depending on the child's age, this might reduce or eliminate the need for more comprehensive or invasive orthodontic treatment in the future.
+Depending on the child's age, this might reduce or eliminate the need for more invasive orthodontic treatment in the future.

 Benefits for Kids

 Due to the following benefits, First Phase Orthodontic Treatment might be an excellent orthodontic treatment for kids: